-- 1) When any staff member hears of an attempted suicide, outside the school setting, he/she will notify the Principal (or designee). - 2) The Principal or designee will: - a.
-Contact the parent/guardian to review all aspects of the incident and to arrange for appropriate follow up. - b.
-Notify the Director of Special Services, the Superintendent, and IC. - c.
+When any staff member hears of an attempted suicide outside the school setting he/she will notify the Principal (or designee) without delay.

+2) The Principal or designee will:

+Immediately contact the parent/guardian to review all aspects of the incident and to arrange for appropriate follow up.

+b.
+Notify the Director of Special Services, the Superintendent, and IC.

+- c.
 Together with members of the IC, a determination will be made on an appropriate plan of action in response to the incident.
-This will be completed via phone chain when the event occurs outside of school hours. - d.
-Assign member of IC in consultation with the Director of Special Services to manage the case. - 3) The IC member will: - a.
-Assist the parent/guardian with appropriate referral and placement (see Appendix IX and XI). - The School Psychologist, School Social Worker or School Nurse shall prepare and submit a Suicide Intervention Report (see Appendix II) to the Principal, Director of Special Services, Superintendent of Schools, and IC. - 4) Procedures for student returning to school will then be followed.
+This will be completed via phone chain when the event occurs outside of school bours. - Assign member of IC in consultation with the Director of Special Services to manage the case.

+3) The IC member will:

+- a.
+Assist the parent/guardian with appropriate referral and placement (see Appendix IX and XI).
+Authorization for the Release of Information will be obtained from the parent prior to the release of student information to Individuals/agencies external to the school district. - b.
+The School Psychologist, School Social Worker or School Nurse shall prepare and submit a Suicide Intervention Report (see Appendix II) to the Principal, Director of Special Services, Superintendent of Schools, and IC. - 4) Procedures for student returning to school will then be followed.
 (See Section E).